-The general permit must go into effect before January 2018, with all municipalities signed up no later than 2021.
-The application fee is $400; annual operating fee for the permit is $2000.
+The general permit went into effect January 2018, all municipalities must be signed up no later than 2021.

 All sites with three or more acres of impervious surface, including municipally-owned parcels, will require a new developed land permit.
 Impervious surfaces are rooftops and paved areas (roads, sidewalks, driveways and parking lots) that are covered by impenetrable materials such as asphalt, concrete, brick, stone.

 If a site does not have a stormwater system designed to 2002 or more current standards, it will need to implement stormwater management practices per an “engineering feasibility analysis” (EFA).